Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Quantitative Analysis

 $\phi_3 = \lalways ( \text{ car } \rightarrow \lnext \neg \text{ publish velocity }) $.

-We use the default supervised fine-tuning algorithm with negative log-likelihood loss with early stopping (at convergence) \cite{dodge2020fine} proposed by OpenAI \cite{liu2023gpt}.
-We collect 100 training samples and set the maximum epoch number to 400.
-Each training sample is a (prompt, plan) pair, where the prompt is a random driving task, e.g., go straight 10 meters, make a 60-degree left turn, etc. Figure \ref{fig: loss} shows the loss curves and token-level accuracies within the training data.
+We employ the default supervised fine-tuning algorithm with negative log-likelihood loss and early stopping (at convergence) \cite{dodge2020fine}, as proposed by OpenAI \cite{liu2023gpt}.
+We collect 100 training samples and set the maximum number of epochs to 400.
+Each training sample is a (prompt, program) pair, where the prompt is a random driving task, e.g., go straight 10 meters, make a 60-degree left turn, etc.

-Then, we select three checkpoints, test them over a separate set of driving tasks, and show the probability of each checkpoint generating safety-constrained plans in Figure \ref{fig: empirical}.
+Then, we select three checkpoints, test them over a separate set of driving tasks, and show the probability of each checkpoint generating safety-constrained programs in Figure \ref{fig: empirical}.
 We observe a consistent improvement in the probability of satisfying each specification during fine-tuning.
-The final fine-tuned model increases such probability by over 50 percent compared with the initial model.
-This performance is equivalent to providing in-context learning examples.
+The final fine-tuned model \textbf{increases such probability by over 50 percent} compared with the initial model.
+On the other hand, our fine-tuned model also outperforms in-context learning, in which we provide between 1 and 5 manually generated in-context examples in the input prompt.

-In conclusion, even in the absence of task or system knowledge, i.e., unable to provide in-context examples, our fine-tuning procedure can improve the probability of the language model generating safety-constrained plans to nearly 100 percent.
-In addition, this fine-tuning procedure only consumes 100 samples and less than 5 minutes of training on a single Nvidia A100 GPU.
+In conclusion, even in the absence of task or system knowledge, i.e., unable to provide in-context examples, our fine-tuning procedure can improve the probability of the language model generating safety-constrained programs to nearly 100 percent.
+In addition, this fine-tuning procedure only consumes 100 samples and \textbf{less than 5 minutes of training} on a single Nvidia A100 GPU.

+By leveraging the compositional verification theorem, which ensures that any combination of verified sub-programs preserves safety, we shift the focus to fine-tuning on smaller, verifiably safe components.
+This modular approach reduces training time by \textbf{50 percent} while maintaining the likelihood of generating safety-compliant programs.